thygate/stable-diffusion-webui-depthmap-script/README.md

 When either `Generate Stereo` or `Generate anaglyph` is enabled, a stereo image pair will be generated. `Divergence` sets the amount of 3D effect that is desired. `Balance between eyes` determines where the (inevitable) distortion from filling up gaps will end up, -1 Left, +1 Right, and 0 balanced.
 The different `Gap fill technique` options are : none (no gaps are filled), naive (the original method), naive_interpolating (the original method with interpolation), polylines_soft and polylines_sharp are the latest technique, the last one being best quality and slowest.
 Note: All stereo image generation is done on CPU.

+To generate the mesh required to generate videos, enable `Generate 3D inpainted mesh`.
+This can be a lengthy process, from a few minutes for small images to an hour for very large images.
+This option is only available on the Depth tab.
+When enabled, the mesh in ply format and four demo video are generated.
+All files are saved to the extras directory.

+Videos can be generated from the PLY mesh on the Depth Tab.
+It requires the mesh created by this extension, files created elsewhere might not work corectly, as some extra info is stored in the file (required value for dolly).
+Most options are self-explanatory, like `Number of frames` and `Framerate`.
+Two output `formats` are supported: mp4 and webm.
+Supersampling Anti-Aliasing (SSAA) can be used to get rid of jagged edges and flickering.
+The render size is scaled by this factor and then downsampled.
+There are three `trajectories` to choose from : circle, straight-line, double-straight-line, to `translate` in three dimensions.
+The border can be `cropped` on four sides, and the `Dolly` option adjusts the FOV so the center subject will stay approximately the same size, like the dolly-zoom.

 Settings on WebUI Settings tab :
 `Maximum wholesize for boost` sets the r_max value from the BoostingMonocularDepth paper, it relates to the max size that is chosen to render at internally, and directly influences the max amount of VRAM that could be used.
 The default value for this from the paper is 3000, I have lowered the value to 1600 so it will work more often with 8GB VRAM GPU's.